Chart Color Schemes

 Mannum faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 10.7%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.8%, followed by graduate diplomas at 1.5% and postgraduate qualifications at 1.4%.
-Trade and technical skills are prominent, with 42.3% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.5% and certificates at 33.8%.
+The area's university qualification rate is 10.7%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 7.8%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.4%).
+Vocational credentials are prominent, with 42.3% of residents aged 15+ holding them - advanced diplomas comprise 8.5% and certificates make up 33.8%.

 Frequently Asked Questions - Education